The Department of Political Science offers the following graduate degrees:

 If you are considering attending graduate school to further your education, consider Northern Illinois University's political science programs.
 Our current graduate students have a wide array of political interests.
 We invite you to visit our graduate student profiles.

-Recent graduates of NIU's political science programs have successfully served in a variety of fields and disciplines, and an advanced degree in political science can help create the solid foundation you need for success in your chosen career, such as:
+Recent graduates of NIU's political science programs have successfully served in a variety of fields and disciplines, and an advanced degree in political science can help create the solid foundation you need for success in your chosen field.

 The Department of Political Science offers five fields for scholarly study:

-The department has a distinguished faculty of nearly thirty members, including faculty in the Division of Public Administration, and it enrolls approximately 100 M.A., M.P.A., and Ph.D. students.
-It graduates around 10 M.A., 12 M.P.A., and six Ph.D. students each year.
+The department has a distinguished faculty of nearly 25 members, including faculty in the Department of Public Administration, and it enrolls approximately 100 M.A. and Ph.D. students.
+It graduates around 10 M.A., and six Ph.D. students each year.

 If you have specific questions about the graduate program, please contact the Graduate Secretary, ZH 415, 815-753-1013; or, Professor Scot Schraufnagel, Director of Graduate Studies, Office: Zulauf Hall 402, 815-753-7054; firstname.lastname@example.org.